How Much Should I Spend on Google Ads to Get Results?

 The most effective approach is to start with your product or service that you sell the most or that makes you the most profit.

-• Why focus matters: If you spread your budget across too many products or services, you risk diluting the effectiveness of your ads.
-Instead, focus on one core offer—something that either has the highest profit margin or is the most popular among customers.
+- Why focus matters: If you spread your budget across too many products or services, you risk diluting the effectiveness of your ads.
+Instead, focus on one core offer—something that either has the highest profit margin or is the most popular among customer.

-• Example: If you run a bakery, rather than advertising all your products (cakes, pastries, cookies), focus your budget on your best-selling wedding cakes.
+- Example: Rather than advertising your free guide with homes at sales, home valuation and a free consultation, focus on one of those services.
 By driving more traffic to this high-value product, you increase the chances of a significant return.

 Tip: Start small.
 Once you see positive results with one product or service, you can reinvest your profits into other offerings.